anilkunwar/electromigration_cu6sn5_orientation/README.md

    area	= area of nth grain;
    tl = ;
    bl =
+   The initial and simulation conditions of the phase field simulations were designed in accordance to the values assigned for j, gnid, ntheta, nltheta and nrtheta.
+The results from the phase field simulations produced the data for area of nth grain.
+   (b.)

    [1]S. Liang et al., “Phase field modelling combined with data-driven approach to unravel the orientation influenced growth of interfacial Cu6Sn5 intermetallics under electric current stressing,” Surfaces and Interfaces, vol. 37, p.
 102728, Apr.
 2023, doi: 10.1016/j.surfin.2023.102728.